-In fact, in the past I often thought, "Isn't God tired of me asking His forgiveness?"
+In the past after yet another failure, I often thought, "Isn't God tired of my asking His forgiveness?"
 Then I discovered a comforting verse in Psalm 146:5, "God takes pleasure in those who...hope in his mercy."
 It was as though He said, "I'm especially delighted when you hope in My mercy rather than despair because you've failed."
 What comfort this verse often gives me.

 One morning in my devotions I reread the verse that means so much to me when I fail.
 "God takes pleasure in those who hope in his mercy."
 The Holy Spirit whispered, "Can you be as grateful for My mercy for him as you are when I give My mercy to you?"

 Could I still rejoice in this truth when I thought someone had wronged me?
 Was I delighting in the fact that he received God's mercy?
 Was I allowing God to take pleasure in me because I was hoping in His mercy for another?
 Or did only realizing I'm the recipient of His mercy comfort me?
 I began to thank God for His mercy for the one who had hurt me and, with relief, suddenly realized I had forgiven him from my heart.

 Even if someone does not come seeking my forgiveness, I have an obligation to grant forgiveness and extend mercy--even if the person has sinned against me repeatedly and severely.
 My forgiveness of others is a pre-requisite for me to receive forgiveness.